 Contributions and Participant Accounts.
 Generally, a participant may elect to contribute to the Plan on a before-tax basis through payroll reduction an amount equal to from 1% to 50%, in whole percentages, of eligible compensation.
-Highly compensated employees of the Company, as defined by the Internal Revenue Code ("IRC"), were limited to contributing a maximum of 6% of their compensation through August 31, 2013.
-Effective September 1, 2013, the maximum contribution limit for highly compensated employees of the Company was raised to a maximum of 7% of their compensation.
+Highly compensated employees of the Company, as defined by the Internal Revenue Code ("IRC"), are limited to contributing a maximum of 7% of their compensation.
 Effective October 1, 2013, the Plan also permits participants to make Roth 401(k) contributions to the Plan.
 Calendar year contribution amounts are subject to limits prescribed by the IRC.
-For both the 2014 and 2013 Plan Years, the IRC before-tax contribution limits were \$17,500.
+For the 2015 and 2014 Plan Years, the IRC before-tax contribution limits were \$18,000 and \$17,500, respectively.
 A participant may increase, reduce or suspend his or her contributions at any time by contacting Fidelity Institutional Retirement Services Co. ("FIRSCO").

 The Plan allows for "catch-up contributions."
 The catch-up contribution provision allows certain employees to make before-tax contributions over and above the IRC and Plan limits.
 In order to be eligible to make catch-up contributions, employees must be at least 50 years of age before the end of the calendar year and must be contributing the IRC or Plan limit.
-The maximum catch-up contribution for both the 2014 and 2013 Plan Years was \$5,500.
+The maximum catch-up contributions for the 2015 and 2014 Plan Years were \$6,000 and \$5,500, respectively.
 Catch-up contributions are not eligible for the Company matching contribution (as described below).